InObject - chart function

 The InObject() chart function evaluates whether or not the current object is contained inside another object with the ID specified in the function argument.
 The object can be a sheet or a visualization.

 This function can be used to show the hierarchy of objects in a sheet, from the top-level sheet object to visualizations nested within other visualizations.
-This function can be used alongside the if and ObjectId functions to create custom navigation in your apps.
+This function can be used alongside the if and ObjectId functions to create custom navigation in your applications.

 Syntax: